Preflight Request Optimization & Caching Strategies

 Content-Type application/x-www-form-urlencoded, multipart/form-data, text/plain application/json, application/xml

 Origin validation occurs before header evaluation.
 If the Origin header does not match the server’s allowlist, the browser blocks the request at the network layer.
-Credential-bound requests (credentials: "include") invalidate cached preflights when the origin or authentication state changes.
+Credential-bound requests (credentials: "include") require the server to reflect the exact origin rather than using *.

 Preflight caching operates independently from standard HTTP caching.
 Browsers store successful preflight responses in a dedicated CORS cache, keyed by (URL, Method, Request-Headers).
-Invalidation occurs on spec-defined boundaries, including credential changes, Access-Control-Max-Age expiration, or explicit Vary mismatches.
+Invalidation occurs on spec-defined boundaries, including Access-Control-Max-Age expiration or explicit Vary mismatches.

 Cache Duration Tuning & Max-Age Configuration

 The Access-Control-Max-Age directive controls browser-side preflight cache TTL.
-However, browsers enforce hard caps that override server configuration.
-Exceeding these limits results in silent fallback to default TTLs.
+Browsers enforce hard caps that override server configuration.
+Exceeding these limits results in silent fallback to the cap value.

 For detailed implementation patterns regarding browser-specific TTL caps and spec-aligned invalidation workflows, review Cache Duration Tuning & Max-Age.
 Align server directives with the lowest common denominator across your target browser matrix to guarantee predictable caching behavior.